sbt/sbt-dependency-graph/README.md

  * `dependencyDotHeader`: a setting to customize the header of the dot file (e.g. to set your preferred node shapes).
  * `dependencyDotNodeLabel`: defines the format of a node label (default set to `[organisation]<BR/><B>[name]</B><BR/>[version]`)
+ * `dependencyCsv3rdOnly`: a setting which when set to true (the default) excludes same-party dependencies from the report.
+   This is determined by comparing this project's `organization` setting to the same for the given dependency.
+ * `dependencyCsvFile`: a setting which allows configuring the output path of `dependency-csv-to-file`.

 E.g. in `build.sbt` you can change configuration settings like this: